Chung-I/DSnP/hw4/README.md

+type "make" to compile hw4.
-to execute hw7, simply type "./taskMgr" in your terminal.
+type "./memTest" to execute hw4 in your terminal.